hankzhuo/Blog/README.md

 ### welcome to my blog
-I pleasure to share my blog in my spare time, welcome to star or issue
+I'am pleasure to share my blogs in my spare time, welcome to issue and star